Overview of Cloud Robotics Core

 You can try it out by following the Connecting a robot to the cloud How-to Guide.

-Layer 1 also provides a light-weight cluster federation system that synchronizes selected custom resources accross the fleet.
-This provides developers with a pattern for command & control that is robust against intermittent conenctivity and fits well with the overall declarative Kubernetes model.
+Layer 1 also provides a light-weight cluster federation system that synchronizes selected custom resources across the fleet.
+This provides developers with a pattern for command & control that is robust against intermittent connectivity and fits well with the overall declarative Kubernetes model.
 You can read more in the concept guide about Federation.

 Note: Layer 2 and 3 (below) are currently under development.
 You’ll find an early implementation of these layers in our repository but corresponding APIs and concepts are not stable yet.